 We built this fund for frontline workers, caregivers, and people in service-based roles: the ones who pour themselves into holding others up, often at the cost of their own wellbeing.
 These are people who know what it is to be needed, and who so rarely get the chance to return to themselves and refill their own well.

 Horses have a particular gift for meeting us where we are.
 They don’t ask us to perform, explain ourselves, or hold it together.
 In their presence, the nervous system gets permission to exhale, and something that has often been braced for a very long time begins to soften.
+Connecting with a horse touches something deep inside.
 It’s this quality of encounter that sits at the heart of what we offer at Tula Vida: not a program to get through, but an experience of being genuinely seen and welcomed into the herd.

 Every dollar raised goes directly toward subsidizing retreat places for applicants who share our intention: to slow down, reconnect with themselves, and experience the nervous system regulation that comes from time with horses, land, and a grounded community.
 When the body finally has permission to settle, something shifts — and that shift ripples outward.